Updated Dec 3, 2021

-We at Safari Partners are continually monitoring the developing world health situation as it relates to COVID-19 as well as the policies in place by the different camps, lodges and hotels we utilize throughout our itineraries.
+We at Safari Partners are continually monitoring the COVID-19 pandemic situation as well as the policies in place by the different camps, lodges and hotels we utilize throughout our itineraries.

 Generally speaking, if you wish to cancel your holiday then you would need to recover your monies through cancelation insurance purchased before COVID-19 was ‘known event’.
 This would still apply even if you originally postponed your trip once.
-Alternatively, most camps, lodges and tour operates are offering to rebook your holiday for either later this year or into 2021.
+Alternatively, most camps, lodges and tour operates are offering to rebook your holiday for 2021.
 Please note this policy differs for each provider, and we can help you understand your options.

 What if I want to cancel now?

 If you were hoping to cancel with refund, you should be able to do so if you had cancellation insurance in place before COVID-19 was a known event due to the level being raised.
 Please check with your insurance company as each one has differing policies in place.
 We would be happy to assist you in getting you the documentation you need to make a claim.

 What about airfares and my flight routing?

 Airlines and air tickets are completely independent, and each will have their own rebooking or cancellation policies in place.
-You would need to contact that airline to discuss your options for flights (or work with us should we hav booked air travel for you), including delaying or obtaining a credit for a future flight.
+You would need to contact that airline to discuss your options for flights (or work with us should we have booked air travel for you), including delaying or obtaining a credit for a future flight.
 Cancelation insurance would also be helpful in mitigating some of these costs should you have had it in place.
-One complication we have seen currently playing out is that many airlines will have a limitation to which date you can re-book or obtain a credit for and some are limiting travel to taking place on or before December 31, 2020,

 What is my responsibility for ensuring admissibility?